KhronosGroup/WebGL/tools/README.md

 On Linux, Mesa driver can be used on the fly, which means you may run the system with system graphics stack, while running browser solely with your self-build Mesa driver.
 Option --mesa-dir can be used for this sake.

 # TODO Features
-* Python 3 support<br>
-* More support of host_os, target_os and browser combinations, especially for Safari
+* More support of host_os, target_os and browser combinations
 * The design of expectations
 * Get more GPU, OS, browser info
 * log_path of geckodriver